creativescala/case-study-parser/docs/pages/parsing.md

 ### Monad

-We're dealt with applicative.
+We've dealt with applicative.
 What about monad?
 This means a method

 ```scala
 Parser[A].flatMap[B](f: A => Parser[B]): Parser[B]